juxor/afaq/markdown/secH1.md

 defending the concept of _"the dictatorship of the party"_ he linked it to Lenin (and so to Leninist orthodoxy):

-> _ "Of course, the foundation of our regime is the dictatorship of a class.
+> _"Of course, the foundation of our regime is the dictatorship of a class.
-But this in turn assumes . . . it is class that has come to self-consciousness through its vanguard, which is to say, through the party.
+But this in turn assumes . . . it is a class that has come to self- consciousness through its vanguard, which is to say, through the party.
 Without this, the dictatorship could not exist . . .
-Dictatorship is the most highly concentrated function of function of a class, and therefore the basic instrument of a dictatorship is a party.
+Dictatorship is the most highly concentrated function of a class, and therefore the basic instrument of a dictatorship is a party.
 In the most fundamental aspects a class realises its dictatorship through a party.
 That is why Lenin spoke not only of the dictatorship of the class but also the dictatorship of the party and, **in a certain sense**, made them identical."_ [**Op.
 Cit.**, pp. 75-6]

 He repeated this position on party dictatorship into the late 1930s, long after it had resulted in the horrors of Stalinism:

-> _ "The revolutionary dictatorship of a proletarian party is for me not a thing that one can freely accept or reject: It is an objective necessity imposed upon us by the social realities - the class struggle, the heterogeneity of the revolutionary class, the necessity for a selected
+> _"The revolutionary dictatorship of a proletarian party is for me not a thing that one can freely accept or reject: It is an objective necessity imposed upon us by the social realities - the class struggle, the heterogeneity of the revolutionary class, the necessity for a selected